 - D1 Completely disassemble and clean your front forks.
 If you are unfamiliar with this process, STOP!
 Do not proceed.
-Seek out a qualified suspension technician to complete the installation. - D2 Remove the nut.
+Seek out a qualified suspension technician to complete the installation.
+NOTE: On most dirt bikes, simple installation is achievable without complete disassembly.
+The Gold Valve can be installed by removing the compression adjuster at the bottom of the forks. - D2 Remove the nut.
 When disassembling the compression valve for the first time, the threads above the nut must be filed off flat.
 Lightly deburr the end of the threads. - D3 Disassemble the valving stack.
 Lay out the pieces in the order they come off the shaft.
 Clean and inspect all the original parts.
 Be careful to maintain the original order and orientation of the parts.
 (You may need some of the original valving for spacing purposes, do not discard.)